SysTec-Computer-GmbH/CSharpToTypeScript/src/SysTec.CSharpToTypeScript.CLITool/README.md

 We have **changed the following things**:

-- You can specify multiple input fields (from string to array)
+- You can specify multiple input fields (from string to array). **take a look at the config file below**

 ## Installing